 Andrew (Boy) Charlton Pool

-Running along the edge of The Domain — 34 hectares of parkland on the eastern fringe of the city centre — the Andrew (Boy) Charlton Pool looks out over the wharves of Woolloomooloo.
+Running along the edge of The Domain, Andrew (Boy) Charlton Pool looks out over the wharves of Woolloomooloo.
 The saltwater Olympic pool is popular with both serious lap swimmers and those who prefer to laze about on its stylish wooden deckchairs.
 Depending on the time of year, the facility also hosts al fresco yoga, so you can stretch out and then dive in.

 Cook + Phillip Park Pool

 Within a picturesque parkland setting in Sydney’s CBD, Cook + Phillip Park Pool features a 50m pool, as well as hydrotherapy and leisure pools.
 The pools are heated so are ideal for swimming year-round and, if you’re looking to improve your technique and learn how to race, the facilities have a range of competitive squad levels you can join.
 Kids will love the water slide and jets.

 There are many idyllic sandy beaches lining the shores of Sydney Harbour, including Redleaf Beach in Double Bay, a 10-minute drive east of the city centre.
 Pack your swimming gear for a dip in the Murray Rose Pool, a netted sea enclosure at Redleaf that’s a favourite among locals.
 After a few laps, take a stroll along the wooden boardwalk that forms the perimeter of the enclosure while soaking up views of the harbour beyond.